 change when you switch between cars and motorbikes: You still have to put petrol in the tank, you stillhave to drive on the same roads, you still have to obey the traffic lights and Stop signs, you still have toindicate before turning, you still have to obey the same speed limits.

-drivers don't have to put on a seatbelt.
-Car drivers have to turn the steering wheel to get around a corner
+But there are also many things that do change: Car drivers don't have to wear crash helmets, motorbike drivers don't have to put on a seatbelt.
+Car drivers have to turn the steering wheel to get around a corner motorbike drivers have to lean over.
+Car drivers accelerate by pushing a foot-pedal, motorbike drivers accelerate by twisting a hand control.

 So, to avoid problem #2: Don't assume that being a knowledgeable Windows user means you're aknowledgeable Linux user: When you first start with Linux, you are a novice.
+Problem #3: Culture shock Subproblem #3a: There is a culture

 Windows users are more or less in a customer-supplier relationship: They pay for software, forwarranties, for support, and so on.
 They expect software to have a certain level of usability.
 They aretherefore used to having rights with their software: They have paid for technical support and have everyright to demand that they receive it.
 They are also used to dealing with entities rather than people: Theircontracts are with a company, not with a person.